 Do you write historical fiction from the flapper era?
 This site is like stepping back in time: http://www.theoldshelter.com

 Here are a few posts by yours truly that might help.
 Feel free to browse the site for more articles.

 Make your story sizzle.
 Grammar Check has an excellent infograph on substitutes for boring words: http://www.grammarcheck.net/boring-words/

 Because I’m slowly converting the urls on old posts, if you come across a link in one of the posts that sends you to “can’t find page,” simply type the title into the search box and you will be directed to the post.
 Thank you.

 As new resources become available I will list them here.

-If you aren’t already following this blog, subscribe to new posts in the popup.
+If you aren’t already following this blog, you may subscribe to new posts via the pop-up or sidebar.